wely/DevCamp/HOL/dotnet/11-IoT/README.md

 * Create your own IoT software from scratch.
 * Enable remote control of your device using the Telegram Bot API.

+After completing this module, you can continue on to the Stretch Goal.

+### View Stretch Goal instructions for [.NET](../10-stretch-goal/)

 ---
 ## Additional Links